rachow/grabcab/README.md

      - **Logging API** (This allows us to consolidate logging from every app, APIs, SDKs, etc to a single place).
 The logging API is internally port mapped by Reverse-Proxy.
 We can also do the following to scale the infrastructure.
 Firstly consider adding a Message Broker to drip-feed high I/O (TCP) frequency.
 Secondly hook to a logging service which will allow you to visualise the data and search, you could consider ELK (Elastic-Logstash-Kibana).
      - **Dispatch API** (The dispatch API is responsible for many moving parts that involve for example Geo fencing, proximity ETA (lat/lng), S2 Geometry)
         - MongoDB (Allows us to store flat structured data - JSON - driver_id,lat,lng,reg, etc)
+          - driver_id (UUID) / Sync to RDBMS (Primary/Foreign Key) ?
+          - firstname
+          - lastname
+          - vehicle_id (UUID) - Mapped to vehicle data stored in RDBMS.
+          - lat (last recorded coordinate)
+          - lng (last recorded coordinate)
+          - ??
+       - Can we scale MongoDB [x]-[x]-[x] Horizontal (not a fan of Vertical), what about any latency?
+     - **Payment API** - Money talks!
+So does depending on things like currency conversions, locale, PSP (Payment Service Provider) and what locale?

+### Driver Signup

+For Driver Signup there are a few obstacles to tackle for example Licensing Authority, Country based restrictions and so on.

 ...